Getting Back to Healthy: 3 Habits That Helped Me Lose 16lbs

-I hope you've been enjoying my Getting Back to Healthy series where I have been documenting my weight loss journey.
-This article is the conclusion to that series, summarizing the 3 top habits I've developed to lose and keep the weight off that you can use for your own weight loss journey.
+I hope you’ve been enjoying my Getting Back to Healthy series where I have been documenting my weight loss journey.
+This article is the conclusion to that series, summarizing the top three habits I’ve developed to lose and keep the weight off that you can use for your own weight loss journey.

-This wasn't the 100lb weight loss you hear about on the TV infomercials.
-This series was about recovering from the drift that we all face in our lives as we age, and setting up habits so that it doesn’t happen again.
-Day by day, month by month, year by year, the pounds sneak up on us, shrinking our clothes and encouraging us to indulge in all the wonderful food around us and stay in our warm cozy beds just a little while longer.
+This wasn’t the 100lb weight loss you hear about on the TV infomercials.
+This series is about recovering from the drift that we all face in our lives as we age, and setting up habits so that it doesn’t happen again.
+Day by day, month by month, year by year, the pounds sneak up on us, shrinking our clothes and encouraging us to indulge in all the fantastic food around us and stay in our warm cozy beds just a little while longer.

 |My weight loss progress bar during this journey|

-While this article is the conclusion of this series, I know that my journey is far from complete.
 The journey to health is never quite complete, staying healthy is a way of life, not a one-time diet.
 It takes a lot of effort to get your body in good working condition, but it also takes discipline to keep it there month after month, year after year.
-The key is to realize that there are certain habits that can make this journey a little easier.
+The key is to realize that certain habits can make this a little easier.

-Here are three healthy habits I've developed over the past few months that got me back to where I want to be.
-They worked for me, if this is an area you struggle with, I firmly believe they will work for you.
+Here are three healthy habits I’ve developed over the past few months that allowed me to lose weight and get me back into the healthy zone.
+They worked for me, if this is an area you struggle with, I know they will work for you as well.